List of The Batman (TV series) characters

 The following is a list of characters that have appeared in the television series The Batman, which ran from September 11, 2004, to March 22, 2008, as well as the show's tie-in comic called The Batman Strikes!.
 The animation style bears a strong resemblance to that of Jackie Chan Adventures, since Jeff Matsuda was the chief character designer for both shows.
-Many of the supervillains who appear in the series, like the Joker, Penguin and Riddler, are very different from their comic counterparts, and notable foes of Batman such as Two-Face, Scarecrow, Ra's al Ghul, and Mad Hatter are absent from the series altogether, though Scarecrow had early concept art made for him before he was barred from appearing, and Two-Face was planned to make an appearance in the tie-in comic, before it was ultimately canceled by issue #50 in October 2008.
-Other characters that were planned for guest appearances in the tie-in comic (but ultimately did not) were Wonder Woman, Bizarro, (who both had concept art made for them), Vigilante and Owlman.
+Many of the supervillains who appear in the series, like the Joker, Penguin and Riddler, are very different from their comic counterparts, and notable foes of Batman such as Two-Face, Scarecrow, Ra's al Ghul, and Mad Hatter are absent from the series altogether, though Scarecrow had early concept art made for him before he was barred from appearing, and Two-Face was planned to make an appearance in the tie-in comic book series, before it was cancelled by issue #50 in October 2008.
+Other characters that were planned to appear in the tie-in comic (but ultimately did not) were Wonder Woman, Bizarro, (who both had concept art made for them), Vigilante and Owlman.